Documentation - Modest Toolset

 System Requirements

 The Modest Toolset is implemented in C# and uses the .NET runtime.
-We provide self-contained binary downloads for supported versions of 64-bit Linux, Windows, and macOS.
+We provide self-contained binary downloads for supported versions of Linux, Windows, and macOS running on x86-64 and ARM-64 processors.
+Running an x86-64 version of the Modest Toolset in a Docker container on an ARM-64 host system (or in any other QEMU-based environment) is not supported.

 Installation